-Mitek Systems, Inc. (the "Company") is engaged in the development, sale and service of its proprietary software solutions related to mobile capture and identity authentication.
+Mitek Systems, Inc. (the "Company") develops, markets and sells proprietary mobile capture and identity verification software solutions for enterprise customers.

 The Company applies its patented technology in image capture, correction and intelligent data extraction in the mobile financial and business services markets.
-The Company's technology allows users to remotely deposit checks, pay bills, transfer credit card balances, open accounts and get insurance quotes by taking pictures of various documents with their camera-equipped smartphones and tablets instead of using the device keyboard.
-The Company's products use advanced algorithms to correct image distortion, extract relevant data, route images to their desired location and process transactions through users' financial institutions.
-As of June 30, 2015, the Company has been granted 21 patents and has an additional 21 patent applications pending.
+The Company's technology allows users to remotely deposit checks, open accounts, get insurance quotes, pay bills as well as verify their identity by taking pictures of various documents with their camera-equipped smartphones and tablets instead of using the device's keyboard.
+As of December 31, 2015, the Company has been granted 23 patents and it has an additional 19 patent applications pending.